Flash Forward Incubator

 The Magenta Foundation and Ryerson’s Faculty of Communication and Design are collaborating on a unique partnership that will provide leadership and hands on learning skills to youth 19-32 that will empower the creative leaders of tomorrow.
 With our pilot program, the ArQuives, a comprehensive research, exhibition and catalogue focusing on Toronto Pride from 1970 to the present.
 The exhibition and catalogue will coincide with the 50th anniversary of the ArQuives in 2023.

-Core Team
+Core Team and Partners

 Program Founder

-Maryann Camilleri
+MaryAnn Camilleri

-National Education and Program Coordinator
+National Education & Program Coordinator

 Jenny-Anne McCowan

-Online Mentor and Community Program Coordinator
+Online Mentor & British Columbia Program Coordinator

 Jeri Engen